microsoft/monaco-editor/CONTRIBUTING.md

 # Contributing & Maintaining

-This guide contains the lightweight setup version (that **only requires you to have node.js installed**).
-If you wish to be able to run vscode from source, please see [VSCode's How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run-from-source).

 ## A brief explanation on the source code structure

 This repository contains no source code, it only contains the scripts to package everything together and ship the `monaco-editor` npm module: